◊ THE CLASS: Trū Ride ◊

-We, like, really really love spin – and when you combine a studio that we’ve heard people talk about constantly with the fact that it’s spin – it was with obvious excitement that we headed to this hideaway cycle studio, Trū Ride Cycle in South Edmonton.
-We teamed up with our friends from Fitset and literally invited them for the ride to gain additional perspective and also more funs, bc spin is always more fun with friends.
-Visiting Trū was super interesting because we got a glimpse into a totally new-to-us take on boutique fitness: a boutique experience ensconced in a big-box gym.
-Tbh, we weren’t totally sure how to feel about it – we get the benefits but also see some drawbacks.
-What we do know, is that we were treated to a well run class with an awesome instructor and all the support we could hope for on a Sunday morning sweat session.
+I really really love spin – and when you combine a studio that I’ve heard people talk about constantly with the fact that it’s spin – it was with obvious excitement that I headed to this hideaway cycle studio, Trū Ride Cycle in South Edmonton.
+Trū was interesting because I got a glimpse into a totally new-to-me take on boutique fitness: a boutique experience ensconced in a big-box gym.
+Tbh, I wasn’t totally sure how to feel about it – I get the benefits but also see some drawbacks.
+What I do know, is that I was treated to a well run class with an awesome instructor and all the support I could hope for on a Sunday morning sweat session.

 The location of Trū Ride Cycle is…unique.
 We were a little confused when the GPS took us to the front of a World Health Gym, but a double check of the sign next to the all-too-familiar World Health logo, showed us we were in the right place.
 The studio has its own entrance in the back that we discovered later on, which we’ll definitely utilize next time btw.
 Nevertheless, the location is highly accessible by most methods of transportation, being that it’s nestled in between Gateway Boulevard and Calgary Trail.
 What’s odd is that it’s in the same building as Gateway Lanes Bowling Alley and that mini golf place that scares my children.
 It’s not a particularly flashy location, and that’s OK, because it’s accessible by bus, has tons of parking, and caters to a large portion of the city that doesn’t have a robust selection of spin studios.